MicrosoftDocs/azure-devops-docs/docs/pipelines/process/container-phases.md

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

 This article explains container jobs in Azure Pipelines.
-Linux and Windows [agents](../agents/agents.md) can run jobs on the host or in containers.

-By default, Azure Pipelines [jobs](phases.md) run on the host machines where the agent is installed.
+By default, Azure Pipelines [jobs](phases.md) run directly on the host machines where the agent is installed.
 Hosted agent jobs are convenient, require little initial setup and infrastructure to maintain, and are well-suited for basic projects.

 If you want more control over task context, you can define and run jobs in containers.
 Containers are a lightweight abstraction over the host operating system that provides isolation from the host.
 When you run jobs in containers, you can select the exact versions of operating systems, tools, and dependencies that your build requires.
 ::: moniker range="> azure-devops-2019"
 If you need fine-grained control at the individual build step level, [step targets](tasks.md#step-target) let you choose a container or host for each step.
 ::: moniker-end

 When you specify a container in your YAML pipeline, the agent first fetches and starts the container.
 Then each step of the job runs inside the container.

+Linux and Windows [agents](../agents/agents.md) can run pipeline jobs directly on the host or in containers.
+Container jobs aren't available on macOS.

 ## Requirements and limitations